sjk122/cs1501-a1/README.md

 # CS 1501 – Algorithm Implementation – Assignment #1

+# NOTE: If you are a current 1501 student I highly advise against looking at this code.
+You will learn more by doing it yourself and you'll be glad you did later

 *This assignment is adapted from Dr. John Ramirez’s CS 1501 class.*

 Due: Friday February 19th @ 11:59pm on Gradescope